junxit/us-congress-bills-111/metadata.md

 - 2010-01-28 — Senate amendment agreed to: Amendment SA 3305 under the order of 12/22/2009, having achieved 60 votes in the affirmative, the amendment was agreed to in Senate by Yea-Nay Vote.
 60 - 40.
 Record Vote Number: 12.
 - 2010-01-28 — Senate amendment not agreed to: Amendment SA 3308 under the order of 12/22/2009, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
 56 - 44.
 Record Vote Number: 11.
 - 2010-01-28 — Senate amendment not agreed to: Amendment SA 3309 under the order of 12/22/2009, not having achieved 60 votes in the affirmative, the amendement was not agreed to in Senate by Yea-Nay Vote.
 51 - 49.
 Record Vote Number: 10.
+- 2010-02-04 — Cleared for White House.
+- 2010-02-04 — DEBATE - The House proceeded with 1 hour of debate on the second portion of the divided question.
+The second portion consists of Title I and II of the Senate amendment to H.J.
+Res.
+45.
+- 2010-02-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-02-04 — Mr. Hoyer moved that the House adopt the second portion of the divided question. (consideration: CR H593)
+- 2010-02-04 — On motion to adopt the second portion of the divided question Agreed to by the Yeas and Nays: 233 - 187 (Roll no. 48). (consideration: CR H593)
+- 2010-02-04 — Presented to President.
+- 2010-02-04 — Presented to President.
+- 2010-02-04 — Pursuant to the provisions of H.Res.
+1065, the portion of the Senate amendment prior to Title I is considered as agreed to. (consideration: CR H574-593; text as received in House: CR H574-579)
+- 2010-02-04 — Resolving differences -- House actions: On motion to adopt the second portion of the divided question Agreed to by the Yeas and Nays: 233 - 187 (Roll no. 48).(consideration: CR H593)
+- 2010-02-04 — The previous question was ordered pursuant to the rule. (consideration: CR H593)
+- 2010-02-12 — Became Public Law No: 111-139.
+- 2010-02-12 — Became Public Law No: 111-139.
+- 2010-02-12 — Signed by President.
+- 2010-02-12 — Signed by President.